Who Might Like A Sunflower Design?

 As a very universal image you can incorporate some sunflowers into a bigger picture, as well as add a citation or use special lettering.
 It also looks beautiful as a female side- piece with the round flowers flowing onto the female curves.

-However if you want to put an emphasis on the symbolic meaning and lining rather than the color check out the Celtic sunflower designs, dotwork, geometric styles, etc. Another popular theme is a sunflower Mandala tattoo.
+Another popular theme is a sunflower Mandala tattoo.
 As you can see the possibilities are endless, so create a special piece together with your artist and do not forget to send us a photo of your tat.

 Boys and Girls Preferences